cloudmesh/cloudmesh-manual/docs-source/source/installation/install-dev.rst

 Please note that in an update it could also be possible that the format of the `cloudmesh.yaml` file may have changed.
-Thus we always recommend that you also update the yaml file to the newest format.
-You can check the yaml file with
+Thus we always recommend that you also update the YAML file to the newest format.
+You can check the YAML file with

 .. code-block:: bash

     cms config check

-As developer sometimes it may be best to make a backup of the `cm` and `~\.cloudmesh` directory or individual repositories in the cm directory.
+As a developer sometimes it may be best to make a backup of the `cm` and `~\.cloudmesh` directory or individual repositories in the cm directory.
 Then copy your changes into the newest code.
 Make sure to remove all python artifacts in the backup directory the command